GougeC/findsubreddits.net/README.md

-# Topic Modeling and Recommendation of Reddit Communities
+# Topic Modeling and Recommendation with Reddit (WIP)

 ## Capstone project for Galvanize data science immersive program